carvel-dev/imgpkg/docs/air-gapped-workflow.md

 - Option 1: From a common location connected to both registries.
 This option is more effecient because only changed image layers will be transfered between registries.
 - Option 2: With intermediate tarball.
 This option works best when registries have no common network access.

-### Option 1: From a common location connected to both registries
+### Option 1: From a location connected to both registries

 1. Get to a location that can access both registries

     This may be a server that has access to both internal and external networks.
 If there is no such location, you will have to use "Option 2" below.

-1. [Authenticate](auth.md) with both, source and destination, registries
+1. [Authenticate](auth.md) with both source, and destination registries

 1. Run following command to copy bundle from one registry to another: